rstenvi/droidlog2timeline/configs/README.md

   in the database.
 To make analysis easier, this can be overridden here.
 Format is override="text".
 - default: Text to show when there is no result.
 Default is "None".
-- query: Same idea as type, only it is meant to be used on foreign keys and get the value that this key represent.
-An example is query="SELECT key,value FROM table".
-The key is what is returned from the original query, the value is the column in the new table which we will replace the key with.
-Both key and value are columns in the new table.
+- query: Same idea as type, only it can run a new query.
+There are two types of queries, "key" and "direct":
+  - key: Default option and is meant to retrieve a value based on primary key and foreign key.
+Used like this: query="SELECT key,value FROM table" "key" is the value we are filtering with, probably primary key in table you are gathering data from and value is what we replace the result with.
+  - direct: Direct queries have the format: "direct|SELECT val1,val2 FROM table WHERE id = ?". "direct|" just specifies what type of query this is, you can also specify "key|" for the default option.
+The question mark will be replaced with the result and all the columns and results from the query will be included.
+This has to be executed for each event, so it will take longer time than "key".
+The "key" query will only be executed once.
 - filetype: Determines what type of data is stored in that column, the following values are supported:
   - json: Must be accompanied with with select="key1;key2;..;"